Railway Square road overbridge: Changes and adaptations (1940s–1990s)

+Closure, repurposing and legacy (1986–2012)

-In 1986 the Darling Harbour goods yard was closed and Darling Harbour was rebuilt as an entertainment and conference facility.
-The line remained open to allow trains to run through to the Rozelle yard which itself was closed in 1997.
+In 1986, the Darling Harbour goods yard was closed and Darling Harbour was rebuilt as an entertainment and conference facility.
+The line remained open to allow trains to run through to the Rozelle Yard which itself was closed in 1997.
 Part of the line from the Sydney Yard was kept open to allow heritage trains access through to the Powerhouse Museum, but this was also closed in c.
 2005, bringing to an end 150 years of railway use of the Railway Square overbridge and tunnel.
-Parts of the tunnel extensions (the brick vaulted sections) have since been propped using steel frames and braces to support the increasing weight of the road traffic above.
+Parts of the tunnel extensions (the brick-vaulted sections) have since been propped using steel frames and braces to support the increasing weight of the road traffic above.

 Subsequently, a pedestrian pathway was created, using a section of the railway track, from where the track exited the tunnel of the overbridge, at the north-western end.
 In 2012 this pathway was named The Goods Line.